angt/glorytun/README.md

     $ meson glorytun glorytun/build
     $ sudo ninja -C glorytun/build install

-This will install all binaries in `/usr/local/bin/` by default.
+This will install all binaries in `/usr/local/bin` by default.
+You can easily customize your setup with meson (see `meson help`).

 ### Usage